 All of us have a mental picture that spans the ages, a picture however vague that fits with our religious beliefs or skepticisms, and we might have pictures of the past that span the so-called Dark Ages, the time of the Crusades or that span Chinese, African or American history.
 The purpose of macrohistory should be to make these pictures more clear.
 This is done by rising as best we can above analogy and by supplying factual detail.
 But like microhistory and like science, macrohistory – or big history as some call it – does not pretend complete knowledge.
 It is not theology.
 Like microhistory It cannot be consistently microscopic.
 Good macrohistory might draw from as much detail as is normal to microhistory, but it is more limited in the amount of detail it can express and requires more work in selecting and describing pertinent connections.
 Macrohistory is likely to contain more inaccuracies than does a good work in microhistory, and it requires an extraordinary amount of work, and some help, to minimize this fault.
+"Mesohistory" has been suggested as a third category of history that offers an ideal mix of specificity and generality.
+Generalities are analogical in nature, and this site strives to avoid historical analogies.

 The Decline of the West, by Oswald Spengler, 1932, described in my section, "Inside a Few Heads."